Orlando Magic Odds

 In the case of moneylines, the odds should be read in increments of $100.
 A $100 bet on the underdog Miami Heat would return $135, while it would take a wager of $160 on the favored Orlando Magic to win $100.

 Teams with little to play for often see their defensive effort drop before all else, and those who bet the total of Orlando Magic games were treated to quite a few shootouts in 2020-21.
-The Magic saw their games go 39-32-1 to the over, good for a profit of 3.80 units.
+The Magic have seen their games go 32-27-1 to the over through the 2021-22 All-Star break.

 An over/under, sometimes called a total bet, is a wager on the cumulative number of points scored between the two teams, regardless of who wins.
 If the total of a game between the Heat and the Magic was 212 points, over bettors would need the two teams to combine for 213 points or more, while under bettors would be hoping for 211 or fewer points.
 In the case of a combined score of exactly 212 points, all wagers on that number would push, meaning the bet would be canceled with the stake returned.